dotse/tls-fed-auth/tls-fed-auth.md

 ## Verifying the Federation Metadata Signature

 Ensuring data integrity and security within the MATF framework relies on verifying the signature of downloaded federation metadata.
 This verification process confirms the data's origin, ensuring it comes from the intended source and has not been altered by unauthorized parties.
 By establishing the authenticity of the metadata, trust is maintained in the information it contains, including valid member public key pins and issuer certificates.
-To achieve a robust implementation, it is crucial to consider the security aspects outlined in [@!RFC7515].
-Key points include handling algorithm selection, protecting against key compromise, and ensuring the integrity of the signature process.
+To achieve a robust implementation, it is crucial to consider the security aspects outlined in [@!RFC7515], which describes security considerations related to algorithm selection, key compromise, and signature integrity.

 ## Time Synchronization